Applications to pitch at the March 2026 Charlottesville SOUP closed on February 13.

 What happens if I’m selected as an artist finalist?

-Three projects will be chosen for consideration at SOUP.
+Three or four projects will be chosen for consideration at SOUP.
 All artists selected to pitch are guaranteed a $500 honorarium for their time.*

 If we pick your proposal, you will have the opportunity to give a short presentation at SOUP (4 minutes).
 Following your presentation, we will take questions from attendees.
 At the end of the meal, everyone votes and the winning project receives the proceeds raised from that night’s SOUP.
 You must be able to attend SOUP on March 16 at the Jefferson School African American Heritage Center to deliver your pitch in person.